top of page

 A temporary food event vendor menu shall be classified as Complex Menu where food handling activities include one or more of the following processes:

-• Hot holding of TCS foods
+• Hot holding of TCS (time/temperature controlled) foods

 • Raw animal proteins for immediate consumption